RCODI/rcodi-blog/content/about/index.md

 ---
 ![](./VennDiagramsforRCODI-03v4-NEW-8-8-18.png)

 Our research group aspires to bring together a network of talented thinkers and thought leaders studying and shaping the revolution of Open Digital Innovation by tacking fundamental research questions related to it in interdisciplinary, sociology-technical, and empirical research projects.
-We follow an ambitious research agenda and aim to inform both academics and practitioners.
+We follow an ambitious research agenda and aim to inform both academics and practitioners